venky4c/react-useref/README.md

->useRef hook intrigued me a lot until I found this project, which explains clearly what it means.
+>useRef hook intrigued me a lot until I found this project, which explains clearly what it means with the help of two separate counters one for incrementing state
+& the other for incrementing the ref counter.

 The text-book definition for useRef goes like this:

 To get access to the DOM, you need to ask React to give you access to a particular DOM node when it renders your component.
 The way this happens is through a special prop called `ref`.